puagarwa/page-fragmentor/README.md

 ### Page breaks

-Page break settings are read from computed CSS values.
+Page break settings are read from computed CSS values using `window.getComputedStyle`.

 **Do not**:

-- place these inside `@page` as these cannot be read.
+- place these inside `@page` as these cannot be read by by `window.getComputedStyle`.
-- set breaks rules using `!important` (see the CSS for why).
+- set breaks rules using `!important` as this is used in `@page` to prevent addition

 Supported properties: